JoshuaMichaelHall-Tech/ruby-pomodoro-cli/readme.md

 - **Daily Logs**: Automatically creates date-based logs for easy tracking
 - **Analytics**: Generates summaries and statistics from your session logs
 - **Terminal Integration**: Designed for terminal-centric workflows with macOS/Linux
+- **Pause & Resume**: Pause any timer session or break with a simple keystroke
+- **Skip Breaks**: Option to skip break periods when you're in a flow state
+- **Session Control**: Easy-to-use keyboard controls displayed directly in the interface
+- **Privacy Controls**: Generate shareable statistics without exposing personal task details

 ## Technology Stack
 - Language: Ruby 3.0+